jconnell11/tof_cam/README.md

     python3 tof_cam.py

 All these programs make use of the C++ base class [jhcTofCam](src/jhcTofCam.cpp).
 This contains the USB serial interface, background image processing, and an automatic range-step setting algorithm.
 Generally, for image analysis such as object detection, you will want to use the image returned by "Range" (also in Python).
+You can suppress motion blanking by increasing the jhcTofCam::vlim value.

-This is a 100x100 pixel image with 16 bit depth values in increments of 0.25mm (similar to Kinect 360).
+The returned image is 100x100 pixels with 16 bit depth values in increments of 0.25mm (similar to Kinect 360).
+Be aware that the pixels are __not square__: the field-of-view (before rotation for display) is 70 degrees horizontal by 60 degrees vertical.
+This gives a focal length of 85.7 pixels and an aspect ratio of 1.21 (x scale factor).
 The sensor itself can see from about 50mm (2 inches) to 2.4m (8 feet) at runs at about 15 fps.

-__Note:__ The onboard Raspberry USB hub is quirky.
-If you happen to plug in a [Waveshare USB sound card](https://www.amazon.com/gp/product/B08R38TXXL) it will crash the  TOF sensor!
+Note: If you happen to use this on Raspberry Pi be aware that the onboard USB hub is quirky.
+Plugging in a [Waveshare USB sound card](https://www.amazon.com/gp/product/B08R38TXXL) will crash the TOF sensor!
 The solution is to add  a [USB splitter](https://www.amazon.com/dp/B07ZZ9ZSW9) (or hub) and plug one or the other (or both) peripherals into this instead.

 ---

-July 2024 - Jonathan Connell - jconnell@alum.mit.edu
+August 2024 - Jonathan Connell - jconnell@alum.mit.edu